 market in terms of visitor numbers, Tourism New Zealand has

-increased its level of investment in Australia in 2013/14.
+responded by increasing its level of investment in

-Tourism New Zealand's Australia activity in 2013/14 has a
+Tourism New Zealand's Australia activity has a primary objective

-improve seasonal arrivals and ultimately grow total holiday stay
+arrivals and ultimately grow total holiday stay days.

 Tourism New Zealand has refined its Active Considerer target